Everybody loves Nemo, so beginner fish keepers are often eager to have him swimming around their home aquarium.

-Though they are overall very hardy and easy to care, Clownfish can still get sick, so need regular monitoring and care.
+Though they are overall very hardy and easy to care for, Clownfish can still get sick, so need regular monitoring and care.
 This includes regular water testing and tank cleaning.

 The water parameters need to be constant.
 You should check water conditions often, as the quicker a change is detected, the easier it will be to put right again.

 Water changes of at least 15% should be done weekly, and even more for smaller aquariums.

 Excess food should be removed to prevent algal growth and nitrite/nitrate sickness.
 Visible algae can be cleaned using a suitable cleaner.